Avant Money becomes a fully licensed bank in Ireland

 While there are some reasons unique to Ireland for this (the difficulty enforcing the security on loans makes lending here more risky and more expensive) the lack of competition doesn't help.

-So Avant's expansion in Ireland is certainly good news as it should lead to better services and lower rates for Irish banking customers over the coming years.
-The fact that all the Irish banks' share prices fell following the news tells you all you need to know.
+So Bankinter's expansion in Ireland is certainly good news as it should lead to better services and lower rates for Irish banking customers over the coming years.
+It might hopefully also lead to more innovation and a better range of banking products.

-However there are now actually ten mortgage providers in Ireland and a similar number of current account providers believe it or not.
-The Credit Union also offers competitive loans and mortgages.
-While Raisin offer savers easy access to savings accounts in Europe.
-So there is more competition and choice in the market than we give credit for.
+However if you include the Credit Union there are now actually ten mortgage providers in Ireland, and a similar number of current account providers, believe it or not.
+While Raisin offers savers easy access to savings accounts in Europe.
+So there is more competition and choice in the market than we sometimes give credit for.
+And Revolut plans to enter the mortgage market later this year.

 And of course on bonkers.ie we make it easy to compare your banking options.
 Head to our banking page where you can compare mortgage, savings, and personal loan rates as well as your credit card and current account options in just minutes.